ccnmtl/compiled/content/articles/a-survey-of-the-clouds.md

 to mount EBS volumes.
 EBS costs $0.10 per GB per month.
 So, for a Small EC2 instance with 160GB disk, that&#8217;s $16/month.
-(EBS also charges you $0.10 per million I/O requests, but that&#8217;s going to be pretty negligable).
+(EBS also charges you $0.10 per million I/O requests, but that&#8217;s going to be pretty negligible).
 Also, if we don&#8217;t actually need the full 160GB, we can make it smaller and pay proportionally less.</p>

 <p>Static IP addresses are also extra but are priced so that they&#8217;re